isham077/RideX/README.md

 ## Architecture Overview

-RideX is built on a serverless React/Vite frontend that interacts directly with Firebase via heavily restricted Firestore Security Rules.
-The system abstracts complex logistics into natural language queries, enabling users to interact with sophisticated backend systems through conversational AI powered by the Groq API.
+RideX is built on a serverless architecture with a React and Vite frontend integrated directly with Firebase.
+Data access and operations are protected through strict Firestore Security Rules to ensure secure and controlled interactions.

+The platform simplifies complex logistics workflows by allowing users to perform tasks and access information using natural language queries.
+Conversational AI, powered by the Groq API, interprets user requests and enables seamless interaction with the system’s backend services.

 ### Architecture Diagram